Beatriz Royo Lab

 Our research activities are mainly focused in two areas:

-1. Development of catalytic systems using Earth-abundant 3d metals
+1. Development of catalytic systems using Earth-abundant metals

 The development of sustainable, more efficient, and selective organic synthesis is one of the fundamental research goals in chemistry.
 In this respect, catalysis is a key technology, since the majority of chemical and pharmaceutical products are made by catalysts.
-We are developing new catalytic systems using Earth-abundant 3d metals (Mn, Fe, Ni) and simple ligand systems for their application in a variety of catalytic reactions including, hydrosilylation, transfer hydrogenation, hydrogenation, oxidation of carbonyl groups, and CO2 activation.
-As an example, we have developed a new family of manganese complexes bearing N-heterocyclic carbenes that showed excellent efficiency in the electrocatalytic reduction of CO2 to CO.
-Our final goal is to contribute to green chemistry and sustainable development
+We are developing new catalytic systems using Earth-abundant metals (Mn, Fe, Ni, Mo, and W) and simple ligand systems for their application in a variety of catalytic reactions including hydrosilylation, transfer hydrogenation, borrowing hydrogen and acceptorless dehydrogenative processes, and catalytic methods for the valorization of CO2.
+As an example, we have developed a new family of manganese complexes bearing N-heterocyclic carbenes that showed excellent efficiency in the catalytic activation of CO2.
+Our final goal is to contribute to green chemistry and sustainable development.

 Group Members